Ultraleow/parallel-computing-using-AWS-with-bonus-prediction-use-case/README.md

 + RDS MSSQL database: used to store and manage data.
 + AWS cloud service: used to deploy API management platform and provide email service.
 + UI interface: used to display the processing results.
++ The inference results need to be returned and displayed in the UI for users to view.
++ Email the user: Finally, you can email the results to the user for easier viewing.
++ Use the database RDS MSSQL for data block processing: If the new total data volume is a multiple of 50, you need to obtain the data and create 3 jobs with different model parameters for training and verification.

 ## 7. Results, discussion
 + Advantages of the project